reyemDarnok/active-learning/README.md

 PLM is a mixture of a space separated tables, typically the interesting data, with one such table per year of simulation and key value pairs, which differ in formatting from file to file slightly.
 While these segments sadly do not have a delimiter between them, they all start with a heading followed by a line of dashes, which can be used to split the PLM files in parsable chunks.
-One thing to keep in mind however, is that the seperation of columns sadly is not perfect in these files.
+One thing to keep in mind however, is that the separation of columns sadly is not perfect in these files.
 Some Columns are paired as value (variation_of_value) and depending on the value, that space before the bracket may or may not be there, which has to be taken into consideration when parsing.